-e D

-(1) Ф 0 O 0 ddn

-During the Incident After the Incident Before the Incident □ Maintain 24 hour emergency contact numbers and duty officer where resources can be accessed for a response related to this plan. □ Maintain emergency response resources. □ Maintain a specialty air monitoring team and equipment used to oversee and verify air monitoring during incident response. □ Act as SME. ☐ Ensure that non-energy industry resources environmental impacts are mitigated. ☐ Compile and maintain environment/emergency related records □ Provide expertise to mitigate the impacts of non-energy resources industry liquid releases on land and into watercourses. □ Provide technical assistance related to emergency drinking water supply engineering. □ Notify Fish and Wildlife staff in the area of the emergency. ☐ Monitor environmental recovery, when required Prepare to act as lead agency when appropriate. ΕP □ Compensates injured workers for lost income, health care and other costs related to a work-related injury. □ Safely restores injured workers through return-to-work services to a level of competitive employability. □ Take reasonable measures to maintain a reasonable quality of life for severely injured workers through the provision of services allowed by legislation and The Workers' Compensation Board is a statutory corporation created by government under the Workers' Compensation Act to administer a system of workplace insurance for the workers and employers of the province of Alberta.
-Employer must report to WCB within 72 hours of being notified of an injury/illness that results in or will likely result in: □ Lost time or the need to temporarily or permanently modify work beyond the date of accident □ Death or permanent disability (amputation, hearing loss, etc.) ☐ A disabling or potentially disabling condition caused by occupational exposure or activity (poisoning, infection, respiratory disease, dermatitis, etc.) □ WCB has the overall responsibility for the administration of the workers' compensation system in Alberta. □ Be a neutral and autonomous administrator of the worker's compensation ☐ The need for medical treatment beyond first aid (assessment by a physician or chiropractor, physiotherapy, etc.) ☐ Medical aid expenses (dental treatment, eyeglas's repair/replacement, prescription medications, etc.) system. ☐ Strive to balance the interests of workers and employers. ☐ Delivery of workers' compensation services to the workers and employers of Note: Immediately report fatalities and serious injuries to the OHS Contact Centre 1-866-415-8690. ☐ Determines whether the injury or illness is caused by work. ☐ Responds to all client inquiries forwarded by the Minister and all other elected officials. ☐ Make decisions based on evidence, law and policy and fair, impartial and transparent processes. ☐ Encourage safer workplaces and promote disability management. □ Receive notification of an incident. □ As required under the Pressure Equipment Safety Regulation Section 35, the accident scene must not be disturbed (except when it is absolutely necessary to prevent death or injury, or to prevent further property damage) unless approval to do so has been given by an ABSA Safety Codes Officer. ☐ Review, accept and register pressure equipment designs and construction Investigate accidents or unsafe conditions that involve pressure equipment. procedures that relate to pressure equipment. close all or part of the accident site for 48 hours (or longer if authorized by a Issue certificate of inspection permits for pressure equipment before the equipment is placed into service. prohibit any person from entering the site for safety reasons or to preserve ☐ Ensure that regular inspections of in-service pressure equipment are conducted. □ be accompanied by any person for assistance □ inspect and photograph any thing □ require any person to make full disclosure ☐ Keep records for pressure equipment that has been registered for use, or manufactured, in Alberta.
-Examine, certify and register Pressure Welders and Welding Examiners, Power Engineers, and Pressure Equipment Inspectors. ☐ require closure or disconnection of any thing ☐ require to be performed any tests or evaluations

-☐ remove evidence

-☐ require production of documents
+CPE - Communications and Public Engagement

+EP

+Before the Incident During the Incident

+☐ Maintain 24 hour emergency contact numbers and duty officer where ☐ Ensure that non-energy industry resources environmental impacts are mitigated. □ Maintain 24 Hour emergency contact numbers and duty officer where resources can be accessed for a response related to this plan.

+□ Maintain emergency response resources.

+□ Maintain a specialty air monitoring team and equipment used to oversee and verify air monitoring during incident response.

+□ Act as SME.

+☐ Provide expertise to mitigate the impacts of non-energy resources industry liquid releases on land and into watercourses. ☐ Provide technical assistance related to emergency drinking water supply engineering. ☐ Notify Fish and Wildlife staff in the area of the emergency.

+The Workers' Compensation Board is a statutory corporation created by government under the Workers' Compensation Act to administer a system of workplace insurance for the workers and employers of the province of Alberta.

+□ WCB has the overall responsibility for the administration of the workers' compensation system in Alberta.

+☐ Be a neutral and autonomous administrator of the worker's compensation system.

+☐ Prepare to act as lead agency when appropriate.

+Strive to balance the interests of workers and employers.

+Delivery of workers' compensation services to the workers and employers of

+☐ Make decisions based on evidence, law and policy and fair, impartial and transparent processes.

+☐ Encourage safer workplaces and promote disability management.

+☐ Review, accept and register pressure equipment designs and construction procedures that relate to pressure equipment.

+☐ Issue certificate of inspection permits for pressure equipment before the equipment is placed into service.

+☐ Ensure that regular inspections of in-service pressure equipment are conducted.
+Keep records for pressure equipment that has been registered for use, or manufactured, in Alberta.

+☐ Examine, certify and register Pressure Welders and Welding Examiners, Power Engineers, and Pressure Equipment Inspectors.